Class E926 Shinkansen

-The Class E926 (E926形) also known as the East-i, is a high-speed diagnostic train used on JR East's Shinkansen lines.
-Entering service in 2001, it is based on the E3 series and carries out line inspections at a maximum speed of 275 km/h.
-It operates on the Jōetsu Shinkansen, the Tōhoku Shinkansen as well as its two mini-shinkansen branch lines, the Yamagata Shinkansen and Akita Shinkansen; the train also operates on the Hokkaido Shinkansen, owned by JR Hokkaido, as well as sections of the Hokuriku Shinkansen owned by JR West.
-Similar types of diagnostic trains called Doctor Yellow operate on the Tokaido Shinkansen and San'yo Shinkansen.
+The Class E926 (E926形) also known as East-i, is a high-speed diagnostic train operated by East Japan Railway Company (JR East) on Japan's high-speed Shinkansen network.
+Introduced in 2001, the train is based on the E3 series and is used to inspect track, overhead lines, and signalling infrastructure at speeds of up to 275 km/h.
+The E926 operates on the Tōhoku, Jōetsu, Yamagata, Akita, and Hokuriku Shinkansen lines, and also runs on the Hokkaido Shinkansen line, owned by JR Hokkaido, as well as sections of the Hokuriku line owned by JR West.
+A comparable diagnostic train, known as Doctor Yellow, operates on the Tōkaidō and San’yō Shinkansen lines.

 Overview

 The Class E926 is a non-revenue earning diagnostic train designed to replace the aging Class 925 inspection train.
-The Class 925, based on the 200 series, had a lower top speed than newly introduced trainsets at the time, such as the E3 series.
-Its loading gauge was also incompatible with the mini-shinkansen, which used narrower trains.
-At the time, the mini-shinkansen relied on KuMoYa 743 series inspection railcars.
+The Class 925, based on the 200 series, had a lower top speed than newly introduced trainsets at the time, such as the E3 series and its loading gauge was also incompatible with the narrower mini-Shinkansen line, the Yamagata, and Akita Shinkansen.
+At the time, the mini-Shinkansen relied on KuMoYa 743 series inspection railcars.
 In response to these needs, the Class E926 was introduced in 2001, with the Class 925 withdrawn that same year.

 The i in East i stands for intelligent, integrated, and inspection.
 Since the routes and times of operation of the East i train are not publicly disclosed, it is considered lucky by railway enthusiasts when the viewer sees it.

-JR East has announced the Class E926 train is set to be retired around 2029, with it's replacement, the Class E927, currently under development.
-This particular trainset is being designed by the London-based Tangerine design firm, who are also designing the similar E10 Series Shinkansen also for JR East.
+In October 2025, JR East has announced its plans to replace the Class E926 with a new Class E927 trainset.
+The Class E927 is being designed by the London-based Tangerine design firm, who are also designing the E10 Series Shinkansen also for JR East.
+The new trainset, nicknamed 'SOAR', is expected to enter service in 2029.

 Formation

 There are 7 East i series inspection train cars that were built.
-Cars 2 and 4 are equipped with a single arm pantograph.
+Cars 2, 4 and 6 are equipped with a single arm pantograph.
 Prior to the scrapping of car E926-13 in 2015, when the 6-car train was being maintained, a spare track inspection car was inserted into the pre-production E2 series N21 set.